 There's a misconception that schools with football programs cannot have men's volleyball programs due to Title IX considerations.
 But there are plenty of universities that have both at all levels of the NCAA.

 In Division I, of the 22 universities that sponsor men's volleyball, 7 also have football.
 At Division II, there are 6 of 24 that have both.
-While at Division III, 8 of the 68 current schools (Wittenberg will make 9 of 69 in 2016).
+While at Division III, 37 of the 104 college programs (35.5%) also had football as of the 2018-19 season.

-There are currently 247 Division III colleges and universities that sponsor football.
+There are currently 249 Division III colleges and universities that sponsor football.
 While the crossover can be difficult, it is not impossible.
 Considering there are 443 Division III's in total and 67 non-football universities that already sponsor men's volleyball, that leaves another 127 universities that have neither sport.

 Currently, men's volleyball is on the edges of the country.
 There are teams in California and all along the east coast.
 Recently, there has been expansion in the midwest as schools in Iowa, Ohio, and Wisconsin have all added teams.
 Minnesota, Texas, and the Pacific Northwest have been hesitant to add teams however.

 Volleyball is growing quickly in the United States.
 It is very popular at the high school, club, college, and adult level.
 There are women's programs, men's programs, and now sand volleyball programs being created at all levels and locations around the country.